wangtian24/tian-scripts/README.md

   # make sure you do this every time you start a new terminal session
   mamba activate ys-dev

+  # If this gives an error, you can also use conda to activate the environment
+  conda activate ys-dev
   ```

 - Confirm that the `ys-dev` environment is activated by running `mamba info --envs` and seeing `ys-dev` in the list with a `*` next to it.
 You will also see the text `(ys-dev)` in front of your command line prompt.